 In Nebraska, although compensated surrogacy contracts are unenforceable, uncompensated surrogacy is permitted.

-With offices located in Illinois and Florida, Family Source Consultants is able to provide assistance to intended parents in every state, including Michigan, Louisiana, and Nebraska.
 As an international surrogacy agency, we also specialize in matching and facilitating gestational surrogacy agreements for intended parents in Europe, Asia, Australia, and South America.
-And we are delighted and proud to work with intended parents of all kinds: traditional, gay or lesbian couples and individuals of all races, religious and ethnic backgrounds.
+And we are proud to work with intended parents of all kinds: traditional, gay or lesbian couples and individuals of all races, religious and ethnic backgrounds.

 Family Source Consultants is looking forward to being with you every step of the way, helping you navigate your surrogacy journey and bringing your dreams to life!